Ian Saville: Life and career

-Saville was born in the East End of London, England to Jewish parents.
+Saville was born in the East End of London, England, to Jewish parents.
 He began conjuring at the age of 11.
 He reached the semi-finals of the Butlins national talent contest.
-Becoming interested in theatre, he studied Drama at the University of Exeter.
+Becoming interested in theatre, he studied drama at the University of Exeter.
 He toured with the political theatre group Broadside, as well as working in community theatre.

-In 1979, he started developing his "socialist magic" act.
+In 1979, Saville started developing what he calls his "socialist magic" act.
 He cites Bertolt Brecht as a major influence, and one of his shows features a ventriloquists' dummy of Brecht.
 He has collaborated with left-wing folk singer Leon Rosselson in two shows.

-Two of his standard "tricks" are "The Class Struggle Rope Trick" and "The vanish of the military-industrial complex".
+Two of his standard tricks are "The Class Struggle Rope Trick" and "The vanish of the military-industrial complex".

-In 1990, he received a PhD from City University, London for his thesis on political theatre in Britain in the 1920s and 1930s.
-He currently teaches part-time on theatre courses at Middlesex University.

-In August 2013, he visited the Edinburgh Festival Fringe with a free show about money - the Free Money Magic Show.
+In 1990, Saville received a PhD from City University, London, for his thesis on political theatre in Britain in the 1920s and 1930s.
+He teaches part-time on theatre courses at Middlesex University.
+In August 2013, he visited the Edinburgh Festival Fringe with a free show about money: the Free Money Magic Show.